A spicy dry potato curry, also known as”ala theldala” in Sinhalese, is a devilled potato curry you can enjoy with all of your favourite meals.

 Serve warm with your favourite rice and curry dishes.

-JOIN ME THE ISLAND SMILE YOUTUBE CHANNEL.
+JOIN ME ON THE ISLAND SMILE YOUTUBE CHANNEL.

 Sri Lankan spicy Dry Potato Curry(devilled potatoes).